jsheen/marketVirEvol/README.md

 additional_figs: file to create Figure 3
 ## code_output
-figs: figures used in main text
+figs: main and supplementary figures

 obj: .RData objects created by the files in code/main and code/sensitivity